Skip to main content

 }'

-When creating a client, we can also provide configuration and holdings information, but we’ll update those separately in this guide.
+When creating a client, we can also provide configuration and holdings information for the default account, but we’ll update those separately in this guide.

 View API Reference →

-Now, let’s set assign the client to a portfolio, and update their holdings.
+Now, let’s assign the account to a portfolio and update its holdings.
 We use the portfolio UUID which was returned when creating the portfolio, or we can find it by listing the available portfolios.

 curl --request PATCH \